seqan/seqan/manual/source/Infrastructure/Use/CMakeBuildDirs.rst

     **64Bit builds on Windows**

-    You almost always want 64Bit builds when using SeqAn so don't forget to specify a generator that ends in "64Bit", because it is not the default, even on 64Bit Windows installs.
+    You almost always want 64Bit builds when using SeqAn, so don't forget to specify a generator that ends in "64Bit".
+It is not the default, even on 64Bit Windows installations.

 XCode
 ^^^^^